zmtcreative/gm-alert-callouts/docs/FEATURES.md

 If an alert type has no configured icon:

-- If `WithCustomAlerts(true)`, the alert renders without an icon, otherwise the alert will be rendered with the original markdown text (e.g., if you use `[!CUSTOM]` and Custom Alerts are disabled, the text `[!CUSTOM]` will be rendered as the title).
+- If `WithCustomAlerts(true)` and the custom alert text doesn't match a defined icon, the extension will attempt to find a fallback icon from the iconset, using the fallback names `default`, `icon`, `custom`, `note` and `info` (in that order).
+This is configured in the `internal/constants/constants.go` file in the variable `FALLBACK_ICON_LIST`.
+If the iconset doesn't have any of the values in `FALLBACK_ICON_LIST`, it will output an empty `<span>` element with a class of `callout-title-noicon`.
+- If `WithCustomAlerts(false)` and you try to use alert text that doesn't match one of the icon names in the iconset, the extension will disallow the alert and pass the parsing and rendering back to Goldmark, resulting in the output being a standard `<blockquote>` instead of an alert.
 - HTML structure remains consistent
 - No errors are thrown

 ### Using NoIcon to Force Alert Without Icon

 - **This is a feature unique to this extension and is not defined in GFM or Obsidian Alerts/Callouts!**
+- When `UseCustomAlerts(true)` and `WithAllowNOICON(true)` are used, the following becomes possible:
-- Use `[!NOICON] Warning` to render a 'Warning' alert without an icon and will be styled like a normal 'Warning' alert (*assuming 'Warning' is a valid alert type*)
+  - Using `[!noicon-Warning]` to render a 'Warning' alert without an icon and will be styled like a normal 'Warning' alert (*assuming 'Warning' is a valid alert type*).
+The class will be set to `callout-warning` and the attribute `data-callout="warning"` will be set (*just like a normal Warning alert, but without the icon*).
+  - Using `[!noicon-custom-alert]` to render an alert with title 'Custom-alert' and no icon (*the dash is kept in and capitalization will only apply to the first letter*).
+The class will be set to `callout-custom-alert` and the attribute `data-callout="custom-alert"` will be set.
-- Use `[!NOICON] UnknownAlertType` to render alert with title 'UnknownAlertType' and no icon
+  - Using `[!noicon-custom-alert] Custom Alert` to render an alert with title 'Custom Alert' and no icon -- this will use the Custom Title so it will format whatever way you want.
+The class will still be set to `callout-custom-alert` and the attribute `data-callout="custom-alert"` will be set.
-- (*run the example code in the `examples` folder for more details*)
+- Run the example code in the `examples` folder for more details.

 ### Invalid Alert Types